odnoklassniki/image-rebase/README.md

 ### Limitations

 * Docker Registry authentication is not supported
-* Support for Dockerfile commands is limited for images being rebased.
-However, these limitations do not apply to base images - only to images that are derived from them.
-List of currently supported commands:
-    * CMD
-    * ENTRYPOINT
-    * ADD
-    * COPY
-    * USER
-    * WORKDIR
 * RUN commands are not re-executed by design.
-Their result is reused from old image.
+Resulting layer is reused from old image.
 Be careful using commands whose result depends on the base image.
-    * EXPOSE
-    * ENV
-    * LABEL

 Prerequisites
 -----------